nuprobotics/sfm-imanninen/Readme.md

 **Autotests specs:**
 + Function should be called `get_matches`
-+ Function should take two images and floating point number as input
++ Function should take two images as input
 + Function should return two sequences with key points and sequence with matches:
 `typing.Sequence[cv2.KeyPoint], typing.Sequence[cv2.KeyPoint], typing.Sequence[cv2.DMatch]`